Ex-Man Utd manager Van Gaal reveals he has cancer

 Van Gaal is due to be in charge of the Netherlands at the World Cup in Qatar in November, with his side in Group A along with Senegal, Ecuador and the hosts.

-He caused controversy last month when he called the decision to hold the tournament in the Gulf country "ridiculous" and said Fifa had been solely motivated by "money and commercial interests".
+Last month he called the decision to hold the tournament in the Gulf country "ridiculous" and said world football governing body Fifa had been solely motivated by "money and commercial interests".

 - What made Sir Alex Ferguson who he is?
 Sir Alex speaks about his younger days and the influences which shaped his extraordinary career